elo33011/NetOps-agent-demo/README.md

 | `wrong-asn` | Branch 1's neighbor `remote-as` is changed to 65099 (should be 65000) | BGP session to ISP1 stuck `Idle`; Branch 1 isolated from every other site |
 | `missing-network` | Branch 2's LAN prefix is withdrawn from BGP | BGP session stays `Established`, but Branch 2's LAN is unreachable from everywhere |
 | `latency` | 200 ms delay and 20% loss added to DC's ISP1 link | DC traffic is slow and lossy, but BGP sessions look fine |

-- We then ask the agent to perform troubleshooting
-- Revert the changes to restore. (by running the failure recovery scripts)

 # How to Run it